Shellywell123/Skate-3-Texture-Tools/docs/how-to-use.md

 ## How to import my textures

 Note: when importing any modded texture into the game you are replacing the current texture, so I highly reccomend you back up a mod free version of your game before proceeding.
-You can either import the mods `A) manually` or `B) via the batch scripts`.
+You can either import the mods `A)` manually or `B)` via the batch scripts.

-## A) To manually import my modded textures into your game, you need to:
+## `A)` Manual import my modded textures:
 ### Step 1 - Downloads
  - download the texture files inside [this github repo](https://github.com/Shellywell123/Skate-3-Texture-Tools/tree/main/src/Texture_Files/Modded_PSG/data/content)
 ### Step 2 copy files